Carlos Arias Navarro: Later years

 In his first democratic election his party joined the Popular Alliance (AP), led by Manuel Fraga, running as a senate candidate for Madrid, but he was not elected.
-He died on 27 November 1989 at 80 years of age from an infarction, and was buried at Mingorrubio Cemetery in El Pardo.
+The 1st Marquess of Arias Navarro died on 27 November 1989 at 80 years of age from an infarction, and was buried at Mingorrubio Cemetery in El Pardo.
 His wife died in 1997.

 Spain and Portugal

 According to the Spanish daily El País, files released by the US National Archives and Records Administration show that, following the left-wing Carnation Revolution in Portugal on 25 April 1974, Arias met with the United States Deputy Secretary of State Robert S. Ingersoll in March 1975 and offered to invade Portugal in order to stop the spread of communism.
 The report Ingersoll forwarded to the then-Secretary of State, Henry Kissinger, on 18 March, stated that "appropriate steps" were being taken to ensure that "the events in Portugal did not cross the border into Spain."

 Ingersoll went on to add that Spain wanted Washington to support Spain in the event of war, precisely at a time when the US was renegotiating the status of its military bases, and Arias wanted Washington to support Spain's future membership of NATO.